 Identification is pretty easy: they are 13-15mm long (that’s more than half an inch).
 Most other termites are less than 10mm.
 They don’t build big mounds; those magnetic (north-south) mounds up that way are grass eaters.

 Mastos are easy to entice into monitors.
-It is a good plan to use timber in the monitor as well as cardboard otherwise they may eat everything and have moved on within a month or less of finding it.
 Inspect monitors every week or two.
 If you find live Mastos, the IGR (chlorfluazuron) baits are ineffective, you will need to call in a professional who will probably use a fipronil product.
 If you are apprehensive of chemicals, do not worry unduly.
 Fipronil is the chemical in Frontline which is put directly onto the skin of dogs to kill and prevent fleas.
-A dilute 3 ml/litre solution of fipronil is even less toxic.
+So a diluted 3 ml/litre solution of fipronil is even less toxic.